 I asked him if he was hungry.
-He did look very thin and haggered, and he was miles away from anywhere.
 But, he said he was fine.
-Nonetheless, I fished around in my supplies and gave him some bread rolls with ham and cheese that I had in my pannier, and a bottle of water.
+Nonetheless, I fished around in my supplies and gave him some bread rolls with ham and cheese and a bottle of water.
 He took the rolls without any expression of obvious gratitude, but gave back the water saying I should keep it to stay hydrated.
 I was in somewhat of a state of shock and he was just fascinated by my motorcycle.
 I guess it would be a exhibit in a future museum, as indeed the Namib desert elephant must later become.

 The riding in the Namib was glorious.
 It was beautiful.
 I felt very free.
 I could go and do anything I wanted.
 No pressures.
 My only sadness was that I could not share it with anyone.
 On other expeditions I would.

-I called into the bar for a cup of coffee and met the proprietor and her daughter who looked like they had Namibian “Bushman”ancestry.
-Very entertaining and funny people and we had a good laugh together.
-A unknown quantity of beer and many hours later I staggered out of the bar into the crisp coldness of night and an enormous star studded sky, stumbled about for a bit, and staggered back into the bar and fell asleep on a couch.
+I called into the bar for a cup of coffee and met the proprietor and her daughter who looked like they had Namibian “Bushman” Khoisan ancestry.
+They were very entertaining and funny people and we had a good laugh together.
+A unknown quantity of beer and many hours later I staggered out of the bar into the crisp coldness of night and an enormous star studded sky, stumbled about for a bit, and staggered back into the bar, collapsed on their couch and fell asleep.